Thursday, 5:59 AM.

 She waited around for a second or two but there was no answer.
 She must be going crazy.
 The whole school was practically empty; she must be hearing things.

-Leah shook her head at how silly she had been as she turned to leave but the glint of something red caught her eye and she stopped in her tracks.
-She stared at the little pool of red liquid that was streaming out from behind the teacher's desk.
+Leah shook her head at how silly she had been as she turned to leave, but the glint of something red caught her eye and she stopped in her tracks.
+She stared at the little pool of red liquid streaming out from behind the teacher's desk.
 She just watched it for a moment before slowly taking a step forward and then another until she was rounding the desk to see where the pool was coming from.

 When she rounded the corner she stopped, shock freezing her in place.
 Her heart beat loud against her ribs and her eyes widened but she couldn't look away.
 Not that she really wanted to.

 Lying on the floor just behind the desk was a body.
 A human body.
 The body of a teenage boy.
 His brown eyes were still open but glazed over as he stared blankly at nothing.
-His skin looked paler against the deep red blood that was now pooling around his torso.
+His skin looked paler against the deep red blood pooling around his torso.
 He was lying on his back and his chest was soaked in blood.

 Leah couldn't stop staring; she had never seen a dead body before.
-And although she knew that her reaction was not 'right' she was still overcome with the overwhelming desire to reach out and touch it.
-She tried to suppress the urge but found herself stepping closer and her fingers began to stretch forward, and that's when she realized that she was not alone behind the desk.
+And although she knew her reaction was not 'right' she was still overcome with the overwhelming desire to reach out and touch it.
+She tried to suppress the urge but found herself stepping closer and her fingers began to stretch forward, and that's when she realized she was not alone behind the desk.

 Crouched down just a few feet away from the body was the boy from lunch, Jack.
 He was speckled in blood and was still clutching a bloody knife in his hand.
 He sat completely wide eyed, staring at her like she was a deer about to jump out in front of a car, like he was silently begging her not to.

-As she stood there trying to piece everything together in a way that made sense to her she half expected the whole thing to be some big joke.
+As she stood there trying to piece everything together in a way that made sense, she half expected the whole thing to be some big joke.
 That any minute now the dead boy would sit up and laugh at her and say something like "Got you, you should have seen the look on your face" but the longer she stood there the more obvious it became that this was real and dead boys don't get up and talk.

 A light popping sound allowed her to pull her eyes from the body and look over at her living classmate.
-Jack was slowly rising to his feet with a grip so tight on the knife that it was turning his knuckles white.
+Jack was slowly rising to his feet with a grip so tight on the knife it was turning his knuckles white.

 This reminded her of one of her horror movies, which she would usually laugh at but under these circumstances ...